y-commit69/not-google-forms/README.md

 10. prisma
 11. sqlite

 I used native browser and node apis as much as possible to avoid dependencies.
 For example, I used tsc (typescript compiler) script both on client and server before starting a dev server, instead of adding ts-node, ... million other ts runner dependencies.
 On server, node --watch command replaced the need for nodemon and native .env support for dotenv.
-The whole project is built with ESM modules.
+The whole project is built with Typescript and ESM modules.